Rumoured date for Love Island final for winter series, and favourites to win

-Love Island final 2023: When is the Love Island final?
-Rumoured date and favourites to win
+Love Island 2023: When does Love Island end?
+Final date rumours and favourites to win

 Here’s when the Love Island 2023 final is expected to take place

 The latest series of Love Island, starring new host Maya Jama, has been a rollercoaster so far.
-We’ve had recoupling drama, shock dumpings, sneaky kisses, betrayals – and we haven’t even had Casa Amor yet.
+We’ve had recoupling drama, shock dumpings, sneaky kisses, betrayals – and we haven’t even had the fallout of Casa Amor yet.

 Filmed in South Africa, the winter edition of the popular reality dating show kicked off on ITV2 on Monday, January 16.
 But when is the Love Island grand finale?
 And which couple are favourites to win the £50,000 prize money?